PuzzleLoader/puzzle-language-lua/readme.md

 ```

 ## How to test/build
-For testing in the dev env, you can use the `gradle runLoader` task
+For testing in the dev env, you can use the `gradle runClient` task

 For building, the usual `gradle buildBundleJar` task can be used.
 The output will be in the `build/libs/` folder